The Cooperative Advantage for Farm Families and Ag Borrowers

 1. Patronage dividends based on participation

 A cooperative’s cash patronage is distributed equitably based on each member’s participation in the business – a contrast to companies that pay dividends based on stock ownership at the cost of the customers.
-Since patronage pays proportionally to participation, you reap financial rewards from your membership and lower your overall cost of products and services from the cooperative.
+Since patronage pays proportionally to contributions, you reap financial rewards from your membership and lower your overall cost of products and services from the cooperative.

 Cooperatives listen to member-owners requesting new products and services and want to provide the tools needed to succeed.
 Inquiring about programs available for your specific business model may provide savings and flexible payment options.

-3. Agriculture expertise and on-farm service
+3. Agricultural expertise and on-farm service

 Part of the value created by a cooperative is expertise in the field.
 Finding a lender with ag experience who will meet you on the farm will save you valuable time while informing your relationship.